Slipped capital femoral epiphysis

-Slipped capital femoral epiphysis (SCFE or skiffy, slipped upper femoral epiphysis, SUFE or souffy, coxa vara adolescentium) is a medical term referring to a fracture through the growth plate (physis), which results in slippage of the overlying end of the femur (metaphysis).
+Slipped capital femoral epiphysis (SCFE, or skiffy), or slipped upper femoral epiphysis (SUFE, or souffy), or coxa vara adolescentium, is a medical term referring to a fracture through the growth plate (physis), which results in slippage of the overlying end of the femur (metaphysis).

 Normally, the head of the femur, called the caput femoris in Latin, should sit squarely on the femoral neck.
 Abnormal movement along the growth plate results in the slip.
 The term slipped capital femoral epiphysis is actually a misnomer, because the epiphysis (end part of a bone) remains in its normal anatomical position in the acetabulum (hip socket) due to the ligamentum teres femoris.
 It is actually the metaphysis (neck part of a bone) which slips in an anterior direction with external rotation.

 SCFE is the most common hip disorder in adolescence.
 SCFEs usually cause groin pain on the affected side, but sometimes cause knee or thigh pain.
 One in five cases involves both hips, resulting in pain on both sides of the body.
 SCFE occurs slightly more commonly in adolescent males, especially young black males, although it also affects females.
 Whilst it can occur in any child, the major risk factor is childhood obesity.
 Symptoms include the gradual, progressive onset of thigh or knee pain with a painful limp.
 Hip motion will be limited, particularly internal rotation.
 Running, and other strenuous activity on legs, will also cause the hips to abnormally move due to the condition and can potentially worsen the pain.
 Stretching is very limited.